Bladerunner Mitch Joynt running on track on sunny day

 Meet New Zealand’s Para athletes.

-The Para athletics programme in New Zealand is delivered by Athletics New Zealand.
+Athletics New Zealand delivers the Para athletics programme in New Zealand.

-Para athletics is currently delivered widely at the national level.
+Athletes can take part in Para athletics all over New Zealand.
 Register with Paralympics New Zealand via the link below to get involved as an athlete, coach or volunteer.